 A new and powerful trend within the health and human services field is the evolution of the peer workforce – individuals with shared “lived experience” who support individuals in recovery in both treatment and community settings.
 Samaritan Daytop Village is committed to developing a high-quality peer workforce through a number of initiatives.

 - Recovery Coach Training.
 Training to become a Recovery Coach is available at PARC.
 Recovery Coaches assist individuals throughout the recovery process by offering emotional support, removing barriers to recovery, and connecting them to support services that exist in the community.
 Recovery coaching is a non-clinical, peer-based supportive service, and is an essential and stabilizing force for individuals seeking to support their, and others’, recovery.
 Samaritan Daytop Village has trained hundreds of Recovery Coaches and currently trains new coaches at PARC.

 - Recovery Services Internship.
 Through our internship program, individuals completing recovery coach training immerse themselves in an intensive 500-hour, hands-on work program with Samaritan Daytop Village staff at PARC and our Residential Treatment Admissions Unit.
 The internship prepares candidates to become a New York State Certified Addiction Recovery Coach and the opportunity for entry-level hire at Samaritan Daytop Village or other treatment providers.

 - Family Services.
 Addiction can have a devastating effect on families and loved ones.
-Peer-led groups assist families and loved ones, and connect them to resources, guidance and a supportive network.
+Through the Samaritan Daytop Family Association, peer-led groups assist families and loved ones, and connect them to resources, guidance and a supportive network.
 Family Services groups are run by peers and the facilitators are trained by our Recovery Services team.
 Family Support Groups are currently active in Manhattan, Suffolk, Rockland, Queens and Staten Island.
 For more information, contact Family Services.